 Evaluating products for my health-based cleaning service means research and field-testing.
 I’m passionate about healthy homes and healthy families, so it’s organically just part of my job.
 And my customers have come to expect no less.

 My priorities are the same now as they were back then.
-I seek out the least-toxic and most cost-effective products that work.
-Of these, I go with what’s widely available.
+Of widely-available products, I seek out the least-toxic and most cost-effective products that work, involving the least waste.

 My disclaimer: I carefully screen every products I use.
 However, I can take no responsibility for inaccuracies, especially when formulas or labels change.
 So if you need to be 100% sure about my product specs, or the brands I use, please verify my information with experts you know and trust.